juicedata/juicefs/.github/ISSUE_TEMPLATE/support.md

 <!--
 STOP -- PLEASE READ!

-GitHub is not the right place for support requests.
+GitHub issue is not the right place for support requests.

+If you're looking for help, check the [Discussion](https://github.com/juicedata/juicefs/discussions).

-You can post your question on the [JuiceFS Slack](https://juicefs.slack.com/).
+You can also post your question on the [Discussion](https://github.com/juicedata/juicefs/discussions) or the [JuiceFS Slack](https://juicefs.slack.com/).
 -->